Plant of the month: May

 Also Known As: Pitcher Plant

-Native To: North America (numerous north, east and southeast states, depending on species)
+Native To: North America (in numerous north, east and southeast states, depending on the species)

 The flowers, between 3–10 cm in diameter (depending on species) are dramatic and have an elaborate design, similar to an umbrella, which prevents self-pollination.

 Each consist of five sepals surrounded by three bracts, numerous anthers and an umbrella-like five-pointed style, over which five long yellow or red petals dangle.
 The whole inflorescences (flowers) are held upside-down, so that the umbrella-like style catches the pollen dropped by the anthers.
 Stigmas are located at the tips of the umbrella-like style.